factorhouse/examples/README.md

   <img width="600" height="500" src="./images/fh-local-labs.png">
 </p>

+The **Factor House Local labs** provide a fast and practical entry point for developers building real-time data pipelines using Kafka, Flink, Spark, Iceberg, and Pinot.
+They highlight key capabilities such as Avro serialization with Schema Registry, stream processing with Kafka Streams and Flink (via SQL and DataStream APIs), connector deployment with Kpow, modern lakehouse integrations using Iceberg, and real-time analytics with Pinot.
+Each lab is designed to be modular, hands-on, and production-inspired - making it easy to learn, prototype, and extend.

 - [Lab 1: Kafka Clients for Orders with Avro and Schema Registry](./fh-local-kafka-clients-orders/)
   - This lab includes a hands-on example using Python-based Kafka producers and consumers to work with Avro serialization and Confluent Schema Registry.
 It showcases schema evolution with both generic and specific records.
 - [Lab 2: Kafka Connect for Orders via the Kpow UI and API](./fh-local-kafka-connect-orders/)